What Happens after I-130 Approved?

 Other family members of U.S. citizens or permanent residents

-If you are a U.S. citizen petitioning for your son or daughter over the age of 21 or your sibling, there is a good chance that your family member will not be able to file an AOS application concurrently with the I-130 petition because there will not yet be an immigrant visa available once form I-130 is approved.
+If you are a U.S. citizen petitioning for your son or daughter over the age of 21 or your sibling, they will not be able to file an AOS application concurrently with the I-130 petition because there will not yet be an immigrant visa available.
 This same situation is also frequently the case for any family member if you are a permanent resident.
 You will need to consult the visa bulletin to determine when the AOS application can be filed.

-The table below is taken from the November 2020 Visa Bulletin.
+The table below is taken from the December 2023 Visa Bulletin.
 Adjustment of status applications can be filed if the I-130 receipt date is before the date that corresponds to that country and category.
-As of this writing, USCIS will allow concurrent filings for category F2A (spouses and underage children of permanent residents) because that date is essentially current.

 Unmarried children of U.S. citizen

-Spouses and children under 21 years of age of green card holder
+Spouse and unmarried children under 21 years of age of green card holder